Ireland's CRH withdraws from bidding for South African cement maker PPC

 “CRH has decided not to submit an updated expression of interest and therefore considers it appropriate to withdraw from the Independent Board’s process,” PPC said in a statement.

-PPC last month turned its back on a takeover attempt by AfriSam [AFRSMV.UL], backed by Canada’s Fairfax Africa.
+PPC last month turned its back on a takeover attempt by AfriSam, backed by Canada’s Fairfax Africa Investments.
 However, regulations allow Fairfax until Dec.
 12 to post its partial offer circular.

 Reporting by Noor Zainab Hussain in Bengaluru; editing by Jason Neely